Franck Montagny enjoyed a brief Formula 1 career that ultimately spanned just seven race starts and a best finish of 16th.

 Montagny performed as consistently well as the uncompetitive car would allow him.
 But he was dropped before he had the chance to race their new SA06 as a Japanese driver, Sakon Yamamoto, was put in the car to please the team’s sponsors.

 Montagny then signed to be the test driver for Toyota from 2007, but never returned to competition in F1.
-He later raced sportscars and in Champ Car.
+He later raced sportscars and in Champ Car, before a one-off outing in IndyCar in the Indianapolis Grand Prix with Andretti, but retired after half distance in an accident.

 Following the race at the Putrajaya circuit Montagny tested positive for a cocaine derivative.
 As well as being disqualified from the race he was handed a two-year ban from motorsport.